djo1975/toDoList/README.md

 # 📖 To-Do-List <a name="about-project"></a>

-** To-Do-List** is a simple website that displays a list of task to do.
+** To-Do-List** In this project, you will build a simple HTML list of To Do tasks.
+The list will be styled according to the specifications listed later in this lesson.
+This simple web page will be built using webpack and served by a webpack dev server.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>